 And what?

-It's like with sexual harassment, sexual uh uh assault allegations.
+And here's where the big rub is: it's like with sexual harassment, sexual assault allegations.

-But a guy that that's not 36 years ago, old allegations from high school or your first year in college when Keith Ellison is being accused of emotional and physical abuse from the very same year, and there's evidence to back it up, they never talk about it.
+But a guy that that's not 36 years ago, old allegations from high school or your first year in college, when Keith Ellison is being accused of emotional and physical abuse from the very same year, and there's evidence to back it up, they never talk about it.

 I thought they cared about the issue.